yannvr/codemods/README.md

 Don't let those leftover debug statements in your PR make you look unprofessional or let the linter break your balls again with some destructuring warnings.
 Here is a collection of codemods to stop you getting RSI doing boring things.

-A more maintanable code is a better code.
+A more maintainable code is a better code.
 That is the motivation.
-Simply run `transform` using your eslint config to get your code good to go.
+Simply run [transform](https://github.com/yannvr/codemods#holistic-transformation) using your eslint config to have your code good to go.

 ### Transformations